Open-Systems-Pharmacology/ACoP-2018-Workshop/README.md

 **Cost**: 700 USD.
 We offer a reduced price of 350 USD for academics & non-profit organization employees to cover breakfast, lunch and coffee breaks.

+## REGISTRATION

-**REGISTRATION**: You will register via the [ACoP9 registration site](http://www.go-acop.org/acop9-registration).
-For more information on the workshop, please email Stephan on workshop@esqLABS.com.
-We will update this site with more details on the workshop in due time.
+You will register via the [ACoP9 registration site](http://www.go-acop.org/acop9-registration).
+In case of questions, please email Stephan on workshop@esqLABS.com.

+**NOTICE**: due to popular demand, registration for ACoP9 is **FULL**.
+Registration for ACoP9 is closed!!

+**TO REGISTER FOR THE WORKSHOP, PLEASE WRITE AN EMAIL TO: connect@go-isop.org !**

 The workshop is currently restricted to 40 participants.